Students pledge to become Future Educators

 The District partners with Eastern Illinois University and National Louis University to provide students an accessible and affordable option to become future teachers.
-Students that go on to become Ed Prep Scholars at either of these institutions are guaranteed student teaching placements with D214 or one of its nine partner elementary schools.
+Students that go on to become Ed Prep Scholars at either of these institutions are guaranteed student teaching placements and employment interviews with D214 or one of its nine partner elementary schools.

 “District 214’s program is the most extensive I’ve seen.
 It’s also the most comprehensive and systematic.
 I work with a lot of school districts and D214 appears to be ahead of the game in every measurable and meaningful way,” said Dr. Jay Bickford, a History Education Professor at EIU.
 “We need it.
 The state of Illinois and our country needs educators.
 This is a wonderful boost going forward.”